Borneo Literature Bureau

 Borneo Literature Bureau (BLB) (15 September 1958 to c.
 1977) was a government agency sponsored by the Crown Colony of Sarawak in local literature publishing and supporting the government release of documentation to indigenous people in Sarawak and Sabah.
 The bureau publishes principally in English, Iban, Chinese and Malay languages, followed by other indigenous languages.

 History

 Borneo Literature Bureau was set up by the colonial officials of Sarawak on 15 September 1958.
 BLB headquarters in Kuching started construction in October 1960 and was completed in May 1962.

 The initial aims of the establishment of BLB were: to encourage local authorship, build up the local book trade, and assist the government departments in publishing technical, semi-technical, and instructional documents.
 BLB started to organise literature competition every year starting from 1960.

 After the formation of Malaysia, BLB magazines included stories and pictures from Peninsular Malaysia and created a section dedicated to the Malay language.
 In 1970, BLB included the new objective of promoting the use of the Malay language.
-On January 1972, BLB open a branch office at Jalan Maktab, Kota Kinabalu, Sabah.
+In January 1972, BLB open a branch office at Jalan Maktab, Kota Kinabalu, Sabah.
 By 1976, there were only four employees in the Kota Kinabalu office.